-An interim administrative board shall be comprised of the dean of students (or designee), an advisor to the SJB, and at least one student member of the SJB.
-The SJB member(s) of the interim administrative board may participate in hearings via speakerphone or other similar technology.
-The dean of students will consult with a designated representative from the SJB in order to determine the manner in which cases should be resolved when the SJB cannot convene.
+An interim administrative board shall be comprised of the dean of students (or designee), an advisor to the CSB, and at least one student member of the CSB.
+The CSB member(s) of the interim administrative board may participate in hearings via speakerphone or other similar technology.
+The dean of students will consult with a designated representative from the CSB to determine the manner in which cases should be resolved when the CSB cannot convene.

-7. JOINT GRADUATE JUDICIAL BOARD-STUDENT JUDICIAL BOARD PANEL
+7. JOINT GRADUATE JUDICIAL BOARD-COMMUNITY STANDARDS BOARD PANEL

-When the SJB co-chairs determine that a case involves both an undergraduate(s) student(s) and a graduate student(s), a joint GJB-SJB panel may be convened to hear the case.
-At such a hearing, the board shall be comprised of two student members and one advisor member from each of the GJB and SJB panels.
+When the CSB co-chairs determine that a case involves both an undergraduate(s) student(s) and a graduate student(s), a joint GJB-CSB panel may be convened to hear the case.
+At such a hearing, the board shall be comprised of two student members and one advisor member from each of the GJB and CSB panels.